Radio-Coverage-Aware Path Planning for Cooperative Autonomous Vehicles: Conclusion

 \section{Conclusion}

 In this work we have presented novel algorithms to implement radio-aware path planning of an unknown environment by means of cooperative autonomous vehicles employing a simple cooperative mapping strategy.
-After a cooperative estimation of the obstacle map, the proposed weighted Dijkstra and A* algorithms decide the shortest path between two points not only based on minimum distance, but also with a focus on radio coverage presence and quality, to ensure robust wireless Internet connection towards the data centers.
-Fog computing can thus take place in the form of task offloading, where the mobile agents execute computationally cumbersome processes on remote edge or cloud servers.
+After a cooperative estimation of the obstacle map, the proposed weighted Dijkstra and A* algorithms decide the shortest path between two points not only based on minimum distance, but also with a focus on radio coverage presence and quality, to ensure robust wireless connection towards the data centers.
+Edge computing can thus take place in the form of task offloading, where the mobile agents execute computationally cumbersome processes on remote edge or cloud servers.
 Our proposed path planning algorithms are both reasonably accurate and computationally efficient, to be used in all cooperative scenarios where agents can exploit centralized radio access points and computing resources.
-We notice that we assumed a constant speed for all the AVs.
-In future work, the link of capacity coverage to maximum data-rate and maximum AV movement speed can be formalized in the problem, and can lead to faster rather than shorter paths.
+We notice that we assumed a constant speed for all the vehicles.
+In future work, the influence of capacity coverage on data-rate and vehicle speed can be formalized in the problem, and can lead to faster rather than shorter paths.